snehalraipure/gitpractice/demo/GitNotes.md

-### use below commands for only oce when pushing data for the first time
+### use below commands for only once when pushing data for the first time

 git branch -M main
  git remote add origin https://github.com/snehalraipure/gitpractice.git